akil/downloader/README.md

 - Filename is the file from the engine
 - Url is the download URL (can be the corresponding .torrent file or a magent link)
 - Seed is the seed for the corresponding file

+Do not filter the results, it's done by core Downloader program.

 # Misc